-So you’ve got guests coming to stay and you want to impress them in every way possible – cue these guest bathroom ideas that will make sure they’re staying in the lap of luxury.
-But this isn’t a case of talking about guest bathroom design – nobody’s going to remodel or retile a bathroom just because they’re about to have company.
+So you’ve got guests coming to stay and you want to impress them in every way possible.
+Cue these guest bathroom ideas that will make sure they’re relaxing in the lap of luxury.
+But this isn’t a case of a complete redo of your guest bathroom design—nobody’s going to remodel or retile a bathroom just because they’re set to have company.
 What these ideas do is show the power of styling and how the smallest changes can alter the look and feel of a space in a big way.

 Image Credit: The Langham

 There are parts of any bathroom that are a prerequisite, like towels (and perhaps a bath mat, unless you’re more of a wooden bath board person).
 But there are towels and there are towels.
 Upping your guest bathroom’s towel selection to ones of premium cotton is tantamount to giving your bed linen a refresh to the most sumptuous high thread count Egyptian cotton varieties.
 The difference is colossal and means yours can rival a five star hotel bathroom.
 Turkish and Egyptian cottons are regarded most highly because their long fibres are softer and stronger, not to mention having a high absorbency.

 It’s not just the softness that earns you hosting points.
 Giving guests a selection of towels is a generous way to make sure they feel catered for.
 One for hair and a sizeable bath sheet for decadence.